WoodCharp/ArduinoADCFilter/README.md

 Few images to see how filter performs.

 I have linear hall-effect A1324 with 4.7uF bypass capacitor on arduino nano board for this test.
-There is no magnet near the sensor.
 New value is printed every 10ms (115200 baud rate).
 Blue line is highest value and red is lowest value got from arduino.

 Remember, your results may vary.